 Beautiful animal and marine decorative features.

-The mosaic above the entrance includes a ship called the Union Castle that called in at Durban for many years. (special to me as I have been on the Union Castle as a child.)
+The mosaic above the entrance includes a ship from the Union Castle line that called in at Durban for many years. (special to me as I have been on the Union Castle as a child.)

 4. Berea Court – 399 Berea Road